jablonskidev/openai/study-notes.md

 - Check out existing models: https://platform.openai.com/docs/models
 - Use playground to compare results: https://platform.openai.com/playground

-## Prompt Engineering
+## Using the Completions API

-You can use the completion model to:
+Here are some examples of what you can do with completions:
 - Summarize text
 - Extract data
 - Analyse sentiment